momentum-xyz/deploy-action/README.md

         with:
           project-name: ${{ env.PROJECT_NAME }}
           version: ${{ env.VERSION }}
-          k8s-credential-name: ${{ secrets.REF_K8S_DEV }}
+          k8s-credentials: ${{ secrets[secrets.REF_K8S_DEV] }}
 ```

-This requires there is a Github secret with Kubernetes credentials (JSON), with the name given by the `k8s-credential-name` input.
+This requires there is a Github secret with Kubernetes credentials (JSON), to pass as the `k8s-crentials` input.
+As a string with JSON (cluster_name, cluster_group and credential fields).
 This specifies which Kubernetes environment is deployed to.
 The repository name is used by default as the project name, which should have a <name>-deployment resource in Kubernetes.

 ### Inputs